darkrenaissance/darkfi/doc/src/misc/tau.md

 % tau rank:gt:2			# all tasks that have rank greater than 2
 % tau due.not:today		# all tasks that thier due date is not today
 % tau due.after:0909		# all tasks that thier due date is after September 9th
-% tau assign:dave		# tasks that assign field is "dave"
+% tau @dave			# tasks that assign field is "dave"
 ```